 1.0 Policy:

-It is the policy of the College of Micronesia-FSM to promote a shared governance environment which involves the commitment and participation of all campus constituencies and to be guided by the college’s value statements in the development of policies and procedures.
+It is the policy of the College of Micronesia-FSM to promote a shared governance environment which involves the commitment and participation of all campus constituencies and is guided by the college’s value statements in the development of policies and procedures.

 2.0 Purpose:

 The purpose of the College of Micronesia-FSM Shared Governance Model is to ensure participatory decision-making.
 Its fundamental premise rests upon active and responsible involvement of all college employees and students.
-An inherent characteristic is a commitment made by the President as well as members of all constituency groups to engage in interactive communication.
-The Shared Governance Model is a system of committees and subcommittees which address institutional needs and provide a conduit for system communication.
-Through this model, details of issues and policy matters are to be brought into a forum where full participation in the decision-making process can be assured.
-This model presumes that there will be timely response to all recommendations and resolutions.
-The goal of the Shared Governance Model is to engage all members in the college community in guiding the college to achieve its mission of “assisting in the development of the Federated States of Micronesia by providing academic, career and technical educational opportunities for student learning.”
+An inherent characteristic is a commitment made by the President, as well as members of all constituency groups, to engage in interactive communication.
+The Shared Governance Model is a system of committees and subcommittees which addresses institutional needs and provides a conduit for system communication.
+Through this model, details of issues and policy matters are to be brought to a forum in which full participation in the decision-making process can be assured.
+This model presumes that there will be timely responses to all recommendations and resolutions.
+The goal of the Shared Governance Model is to engage all membersof the college community in guiding the college to achieve its mission of “assisting in the development of the Federated States of Micronesia by providing academic, career and technical educational opportunities for student learning.”
 Recognizing that everyone’s time is valuable, it is important for each committee to have meaningful issues to address and for a structure to exist that will ensure committee issues are heard and appropriately addressed.
 Subcommittee recommendations are forwarded through appropriate standing committees and ultimately to the President and his Cabinet for action.
 Operations under the Shared Governance Model shall conform to the latest edition of Robert’s Rules of Order.
-Attendance at committee meetings is part of an employee’s responsibilities when assigned to a committee and is necessary for the model to be successful; therefore attendance at committee meetings is to be considered in the employee’s performance evaluation.
+Attendance at committee meetings is part of an employee’s responsibilities and is necessary for the model to be successful; therefore attendance at committee meetings is to be considered in the employee’s performance evaluation.

 3.0 Application:

 This policy applies to all standing committees, subcommittees and ad hoc committees and the college community at large.

 4.0 Responsibilities: